poteto/ember-changeset/README.md

 ## Disabling Automatic Validation

 The default behavior of `Changeset` is to automatically validate a field when it is set.
-Automatic validation can be disabled by passing `skipValidate` as on option when creating a changeset.
+Automatic validation can be disabled by passing `skipValidate` as an option when creating a changeset.

 ```js
 let changeset = new Changeset(model, validatorFn, validationMap, { skipValidate: true });